 - Human resource management

 Because these aptitudes are in demand throughout the workforce, you’ll graduate with a highly marketable skill set applicable to any number of industries.
 Ultimately, this increases your potential for both financial earnings and leadership roles.
-Graduates of the online Bachelor of Business Administration distance education program are prepared for several career fields, such as management, consulting, or small business ownership.
+Graduates of the online Business Management distance education program are prepared for several career fields, such as management, consulting, or small business ownership.
 The program can also prepare you for further academic study.

 Our accredited online business degree program is offered fully online, so you’ll be able to finish your degree on your schedule.
 Distance learning programs can easily fit your schedule, allowing you to apply your training in your current role immediately.
 Major coursework can be completed in 16 months.

-The BBA Degree is Designed for…
+The Business Management Degree is Designed for…

 - Working adults who want to engage in distance learning to enter positions of management